llvm/llvm-project/clang/docs/UsersManual.rst

 Clang can also control what diagnostics are enabled through the use of pragmas in the source code.
 This is useful for turning off specific warnings in a section of source code.
-Clang supports GCC's pragma for compatibility with existing source code, as well as several extensions.
+Clang supports GCC's pragma for compatibility with existing source code.

 The pragma may control any warning that can be used from the command line.
 Warnings may be set to ignored, warning, error, or fatal.
 The